 Curiosity took me to this temple one fine morning.
 I planned to go on a weekend but the regular visitors said the crowds swell on weekends.
 So we planned to go on a Monday and yes, the crowd was there but not too much.
 The road to this temple passes by the entrance of Mrugvani national park and through farms and farmhouses.
 It is located close to Osman Sagar Lake.
 Visiting this temple is a happy respite after crossing the city traffic.

 Chilkur Balaji Temple, Hyderabad

 Even when you are aware that it is a very small temple, it seems even smaller than you would imagine.
-A small colorful Gopuram shines through the plane white walls of the temple along with the golden flagstaff.
-There were barriers to putting the people in the queue.
-But since it was not too crowded on that day, we went straight to the Chilkur Balaji Temple premises where devotees were chanting and taking rounds of the temple.
+A small colorful Gopuram shines through the plain white walls of the temple along with the golden flagstaff.
+There were barriers all around to put the people in the queue.
+Since it was not too crowded that day, we went straight to the Chilkur Balaji Temple premises where devotees were chanting and taking rounds of the temple.

 11 rounds to seek a wish